psychoinformatics-de/cbbs-imaging-docs/content/pages/datamanagement/demo_analysis.rst

   % git checkout master
   % git branch -D verify

-.. class:: todo

-    **TODO**: summarize.
-Original:
-    Key Points
+So, hopefully we've shown that:

-        we can implement a complete imaging study using DataLad datasets to represent units of data processing
+- we can implement a complete imaging study using DataLad datasets to represent units of data processing

-        each unit comprehensively captures all inputs and data processing leading up to it
+- each unit comprehensively captures all inputs and data processing leading up to it

-        this comprehensive capture facilitates re-use of units, and enables computational reproducibility
+- this comprehensive capture facilitates re-use of units, and enables computational reproducibility

-        carefully validated intermediate results (captured as a DataLad dataset) are a candidate for publication with minimal additional effort
+- carefully validated intermediate results (captured as a DataLad dataset) are a candidate for publication with minimal additional effort

-        the outcome of this demo is available as a demo DataLad dataset from GitHub